trinayau/trinayau/README.md

 - ❓ Ask me about anything related to building responsive websites, using Cloud technologies and databases!

-- ⚡ About me: I'm a former pharmacist and switched careers to software engineering because I love building and solving problems with code.
-I completed 13 weeks of tech training with [futureproof](https://cohorts.getfutureproof.co.uk/gebru/trinayau) in HTML, CSS, Node.js, SQL, NoSQL, Docker, React, Python, Django and Flask in June 2022.
-I am currently working towards my Salesforce Administrator & Platform Developer I certifications, as well as taking part in hackathons in my spare time.
+- ⚡ About me: I'm a qualified Pharmacist and switched careers to software engineering because I love building and solving problems with code.

 - 🦊 Check out my portfolio on [trinayau.io](https://trinayau.io)